A Flat Triangular Structure Based on a Multi-Chained Form: Main Results

-In the following, we state necessary and sufficient for a control-affine system with $n \ge 2m+1$ states---we assume $k^\chi\ge2$---and $m+1 \ge 3$ inputs to be SFE to TF$_0$ and TF$_1$, respectively.
-The core idea is to characterize each subsystem of \eqref{eq:TFCCS+IC_q} individually and add supplementary conditions to capture their interconnection.
-First, consider the case where the lower subsystem \(\Sigma_{\zeta}\) consists of \(m+1\) integrator chains of equal length \(k^{\zeta}\) (\ie \(s=0\)). \begin{thm} Consider a control-affine system \eqref{eq:ai_sys_m} with $m+1\ge3$ inputs.
+In the following, we state necessary and sufficient for a control-affine system \eqref{eq:ai_sys_m} with $n \ge 2m+1$ states---we assume $k^\chi\ge2$---and $m+1 \ge 3$ inputs to be SFE to TF$_0$ and TF$_1$, respectively.
+The core idea is to characterize each subsystem of \eqref{eq:TFCCS+IC_q} individually and to capture their interconnection through supplementary conditions, thereby leading to a sequence of \emph{feedback invariant distributions}.
+We begin with the case where the lower subsystem \(\Sigma_{\zeta}\) consists of \(m+1\) integrator chains of equal length \(k^{\zeta}\), i.e. $s=0$. \begin{thm} Consider a control-affine system \eqref{eq:ai_sys_m} with $m+1\ge3$ inputs.
 Let the drift $f$ and the distribution $\Dist_1=\Span{g_0,\ldots,g_m}$ define the sequence

 with $k^\zeta$ being the smallest integer such that $\Dist_{k^\zeta+1}$ is non-involutive.
 The given system is SFE to TF$_0$ if and only if: \begin{enumerate}[label=\arabic*)] \item $\Rank{\Dist_i} = (m+1)i$, for all $1 \le i \le k^\zeta+1$. \item $\Cauchy{\Dist_{k^\zeta+1}}=\Dist_{k^\zeta}$. \end{enumerate} For the remaining conditions, let $\E = \Dist_{k^\zeta+1}$. \begin{enumerate}[resume] \item Let $k^\chi$ be the smallest integer such that $\E^{(k^\chi-1)} = \bar{\E}$.
-Then the following conditions must hold: \begin{enumerate}[label=\alph*)] \item $\text{rank}\{\bar{\E}\} = (m+1)k^{\zeta} + mk^{\chi}+1.$ \item $\Rank{\E^{(k^\chi-2)}} = \text{rank}\{\bar{\E}\}-m$ and there exists an involutive subdistribution $\Ld \crksub{1} \E^{(k^\chi - 2)}.$ \item The drift $f$ satisfies the compatibility conditions:
+Then the following conditions must hold: \begin{enumerate}[label=\alph*)] \item $\operatorname{rank}(\bar{\E}) = (m+1)k^{\zeta} + mk^{\chi}+1.$ \item $\operatorname{rank}(\E^{(k^\chi-2)}) = \operatorname{rank}(\bar{\E})-m$ and there exists an involutive subdistribution $\Ld \crksub{1} \E^{(k^\chi - 2)}.$ \item The drift $f$ satisfies the compatibility conditions: